Home Car Shopping Should You Buy a Used Car in July 2025?

 How Much Does a Used Car Cost?

-The vAuto Live Market View data, analyzed by Cox, show the average used car listing price was $25,180 at the start of April, with an average mileage of 70,487.
-The average list price is flat compared with last year.
+The vAuto Live Market View data, analyzed by Cox Automotive, shows that the average used car listing price was $25,512 at the start of July, with an average mileage of 73,003.
+The average list price ticked up slightly, by 1%, compared with last year.

-According to the vAuto data, there are nearly 2.14 million used vehicles available for sale, which is about the same as last year, but down from 2.18 million in March.
-If you are looking for a used car right now, it’s easy to narrow your search to find what you want.
-For example, it’s possible to filter and see results for cars for sale by private owners if that’s how you prefer to shop.
+According to the vAuto data, nearly 2.2 million used vehicles were available for sale at the beginning of July, which is about the same as last year and in June.
+If you are in the market for a used car right now, narrow your search by filtering your results to see cars for sale by owner, at a dealership, or those in a certain price range.

 “With new car prices rising, it might make sense to consider an older used car,” said Brian Moody, executive editor of Autotrader.
 “If you go out of your way to find a reliable model, it should last many years.”